cn205000/IT-Portfolio/VM's & Network Traffic/Setup RDP & Wireshark/readme.md

 4. Once connected, run:  uname -a (to retrieve Linux OS details—observe the corresponding SSH traffic in Wireshark.)
 5. Click on any SSH packet in Wireshark; the payload will appear encrypted, demonstrating secure communication because of SSH.

-📌 *Why?*
-*Observing SSH traffic highlights the importance of encrypted communication when remotely managing servers.*

 <br>